AceDeck10/wes.com/README.md

 iii) How to connect to a MySQL database, add, modify and remove records using PHP.

-iv)  How to use Prepared statements to protect against SQL injection attacts.
+iv)  How to use Prepared statements to protect against SQL injection attacks.